Search

 Artificial intelligence (AI) has changed everything.
 Projections suggest it will be a $1.3 trillion market by 2030.
 This is largely due to the efficiency gains it offers, with 64% of businesses believing that AI can boost productivity.
 But what impact will it have on modern learners?

 Most Gen Z (54%) and Millennial (58%) individuals are open to using AI for everyday tasks.
 This percentage is lower for Gen X (39%) and Baby Boomers (30%).
-This suggests that digital natives and modern learners are more predisposed to embracing AI.
+This suggests that digital natives and modern learners are more receptive to the adoption of AI.

 As a result, they’ll benefit from personalised learning experiences, including tailored content, adaptive learning, and individualised guidance.
 Getting this level of focused attention was previously prohibitively expensive.
 Now, however, there’s already a bounty of AI-powered learning tools available.